20 Awesome Sources of Free Data

 13. Kaggle Data Sets

-Kaggle currently has close to 16,000 datasets.
-You can find data on anything from sports team player stats to Los Angeles parking citations.
+You can find data on anything from famous iconic women to Los Angeles parking citations.

 14. Earth Data by NASA

-The Earth Observing System Data and Information System contain NASA’s earth observation data which includes things like land surface temperature in NC and carbon flux.
+The Earth Observing System Data and Information System contains NASA’s earth observation data, which includes facts such as land surface temperature in a specific area and carbon flux.

 15. Pew Internet

-If you’re looking for sociological data, this is a great source.

-There are some interesting articles that you can find by browsing around too.
+If you’re looking for sociological data, Pew Research is a great source.
+There are some interesting articles that you can find by browsing around, too.

 You do need to sign up to view and download datasets but it’s free.

 16. Centers for Disease Control and Prevention

-Covering health topics, this site gives you access to an incredible amount of data that is browseable and searchable.
+Covering health topics listed in the image below, this site gives you access to an incredible amount of data that is browseable and searchable.

 You can even create your own filtered datasets through various topic-related portals.

 17. Bureau of Labor Statistics

-Here you can find data about labor market activity, working conditions, and price changes in our economy.
+Here, you can find data about labor market activity, working conditions, and price changes in our economy.

 They have data on politics, sports, science and health, economics, and culture.